Compiled by the Road Trip Alberta team

 Another hour away and you’ll be in the small town of Rocky Mountain House, and a stop at the National Historic Site in town is certainly worth it.
 Learn about life at a trading post, explore the many Indigenous programs available, and even discover a new-to-you trade or craft.
 If you’re towing a trailer or packing a tent you can also spend the night along the banks of the North Saskatchewan River.

 Your adventure doesn’t end there!
 We’ve got a large guide on things to do in Edmonton, too.
-Stay a few days in one of these hotels below and plan to make the most of your stay in Alberta’s capital city.
+Stay a few days in one of the great Edmonton hotels below and plan to make the most of your stay in Alberta’s capital city.

 Luxury – In terms of luxury accommodations in Edmonton, nothing beats the iconic Fairmont Hotel Macdonald.
 You can’t miss this hotel as it offers spectacular views of the Edmonton river valley and features a restaurant and spa.
 Close to many Edmonton attractions and located right in downtown Edmonton, this hotel is worth the splurge even if it’s just for one night!